austinhuang0131/austinhuang0131.github.io/advertising.md

 * [ServerHub](https://discordapp.com/oauth2/authorize?client_id=277420177283481601&scope=bot&permissions=351297) (`!!bump` every 4 hours)

 ## Listing Servers
-***This section is being revamped.
-Content subjected to change in the next few days.***

 Aside from websites and bot-served servers.
 Please note that most servers require you to stay in the server to keep your advertisement.
 Servers are ordered alphabetically.
-[This Google spreadsheet by cats#5485](https://docs.google.com/spreadsheets/d/1Ia8VYVrnggQR1Kvb982DzbjZMXjqqrtETPVE9ri7Jag/edit#gid=0) provides a more detailed comparison.
-However, we are only listing the well-maintained ones here.
+[This Google spreadsheet by cats#5485](https://docs.google.com/spreadsheets/d/1Ia8VYVrnggQR1Kvb982DzbjZMXjqqrtETPVE9ri7Jag/edit#gid=0) provides a more detailed (But outdated, as the author stated) comparison.
+We are only listing the well-maintained ones here.

 * [Advertise Your Server](https://discord.gg/RrjdrGQ)
 * [Discord Portal](https://discord.gg/KmZETQW)